-FACS Aria and Aria II are high-speed digital sorters which incorporate a fixed-alignment cuvette flow cell.
-Fiber optics direct and focus three or four lasers (488nm, 633nm, 561nm, and 407nm or 355nm), depending on which system, onto the alignment prisms, and then focused on the cuvette flow cell.
+FACS Aria III and Aria II are high-speed digital sorters which incorporate a fixed-alignment cuvette flow cell.
+Fiber optics direct and focus of four lasers (488nm, 633nm, 561nm, and 407nm or 355nm), depending on which system, onto the alignment prisms, and then focused on the cuvette flow cell.
 The flow cell allows for improved light excitation and collection optics.
 The collection optics consist of octagon- and trigon-shaped collection devices, and a total of up to 18 independent signals can be acquired at one time on a single-cell basis, followed by purification of cell subsets by sorting into tubes or multiwell formats.

 Accuri C6 Flow Cytometer is the newest benchtop flow cytometer designed for applications similar to the FACSCablibur but packaged in an all digital electronic instrument.
 The all digital format means there is no more complex setting of PMT voltages or dealing with logarithmic analog amplifiers.
 In addition, the C6 includes volumetric sampling so the system can count cells per ml or measure precise volumes (e.g., stop acquisition at 100ul).

-Zeiss Confocal Laser-scanning Microscope LSM 510 NLO and LSM510 META.
+Zeiss Confocal Laser-scanning Microscope LSM 510 META.
 These microscopes come with four confocal channels for reflected light, plus one for transmitted light.
 Each channel has individual 12-bit analog-to digital converters to ensure optimum data acquisition.
 The LSM 510 uses Digital Signal Processor to control data acquisition, scanner operation, and the acousto-optical tunable filters (AOTFs), and it has the capability to change the settings for lasers and detectors very quickly.
 AOTF is used for tuning the power of each laser line and image acquisition, which means multiple regions of any shape can be selected, scanned with specified laser power, and detected with optimized settings.
 Another unique feature is the META spectral detection system, which gives the emission spectra at each pixel.
 This spectral signature facilitates the deconvolution of overlapping dyes and probes.
 Specialized software for 3D image processing is available for image analysis, including automated measuring functions for the quantitative analysis of 3D and 4D (i.e., time) data sets.

-Leica Laser Micro Dissection Microscope.
-The Leica LMD microscope combines an automated upright microscope, a three-dimensional optical control of the dissection laser beam, and non-contact sample collection by gravity.
+Zeiss Laser Micro Dissection Microscope.
+Zeiss PALM MicroBeam system offers contact free manipulation and microdissection with laser and the separation of the specimen occurs with a laser beam focused precisely and with high accuracy.
 This is a tool for isolation of single cells or cell groups in preparation for PCA, RT-PCT, and proteomics.